Received December 2004,

 “9 passenger vehicle” to see trees.
 By a mid-westerner's standards they were pretty small

 to be called trees but they were all there was.
 Any excuse for a trip off site was welcome.
+Joe, I'm sending 3 pictures in this message and will follow up with the last 3 pictures

 in a second email.
+Ed Mann

 [The pictures have been added in the appropriate pages on this web site.]
 JP